Got a question about buying an engagement ring?

-If there’s a question you can’t find an answer for, feel free to drop me a message in the comment box or via email.
-I’ll usually be able to provide you with an answer within 24 hours.
+If there’s a question you can’t find answers to, feel free to drop me a message in the comment box or via email.
+I’ll usually be able to provide you with a response within 24 hours.

 So, make sure you do your research first before coming to a decision.

 How Do I Know If the Price I Am Paying is Fair?

 First of all, you need to get educated about the 4Cs and how each quality directly impacts prices.
 Make sure you read up the necessary information at the various sections on Beyond4Cs.com.
 Next, shop around.
 Visit your local stores and browse through the inventory of online vendors like James Allen and White Flash.

 Do your own price checks by comparing diamonds with similar qualities (apples to apples).

 One common mistake I see people make is when they start sizing up a 1 Carat G color VS2 Excellent cut against a 1 Carat G color VS1 diamond with Very Good cut and automatically assume one to be a better deal than the other.
 However, this isn’t a fair assessment since the 2 diamonds have different cut properties.

 Also, when it comes to diamonds, you get what you pay for.
 Bargains never exist even if an advertisement screams 90% off.
 Fair deals do.
 Going online is the best way to get a bigger bang for buck and get better quality diamonds.

 Which are the Most Popular Shapes And Cutting Styles?